Introduction to the Institute Today

 In 1977 Allied Chemical Corporation was fined $13.2 million for polluting the James River with the pesticide Kepone.
 This was the largest water pollution fine ever imposed at the time.
 By court order a portion of the fine ($8 million) was used to fund the creation of the Virginia Environmental Endowment (VEE).

 Gerald McCarthy, executive director of the new VEE, was interested in testing the idea of “environmental negotiation” in Virginia.
 Environmental negotiation was a new concept at the time.
 The endowment asked local universities to submit proposals for establishing a university-based environmental negotiation organization.
+You can read more about the history of the founding of VEE and IEN here.

 “The endowment has always believed in taking a middle of the road approach—you can get a lot more done by working together than by suing each other.”—Gerald McCarthy